MicheleTobias/OpenSourceCartography/README.md

 **Other Things to Consider**
 * Move your labels around so you can see them all clearly
 * You might need to move some of your pin markers to make them move visible (the pins in the US' midwest are almost on top of each other).
+* Maybe your strings need a drop shadow.
+(Group all your segments, then Filters menu -> Glows & Shadows -> Drop Shadow)
+* Explore the Filters and Extensions menus.

 **Export**